Illinois Central Railroad

-The IC, founded in 1851, pioneered the financing later used by several long distance U.S. railroads whose construction was partially financed through a federal land grant.
+The IC's construction was financed in part by a federal land grant, pioneering a method used by several other long-distance U.S. railroads.
 In 1998, the Canadian National Railway, via Grand Trunk Corporation, acquired control of the IC, and absorbed its operations the following year.
 The Illinois Central Railroad maintains its corporate existence as a non-operating subsidiary.

 In 1971, Steve Goodman released a folk anthem, "City of New Orleans" about riding on Illinois Central's "Monday-morning rail" train and the passing of the "magic carpet" ride of passenger rail service in the United States, which once dominated travel.

 History

 The first land grant railroad

 The IC was one of the oldest Class I railroads in the United States.
 The company was incorporated by the Illinois General Assembly on January 16, 1836.
 Within a few months Rep. Zadok Casey (D-Illinois) introduced a bill in the U.S. House of Representatives authorizing a land grant to the company to construct a line from the mouth of the Ohio River to Chicago and on to Galena.
 Federal support, however, was not approved until 1850, when U.S. President Millard Fillmore signed a land grant for the construction of the railroad.
 The Illinois Central was the first land-grant railroad in the United States.